IGPenguin/mobile-toolkit/README.md

 ### ascreenshot
 * Save **screenshot** to **~/Desktop**
 * **Filename** includes **device model**, **system API level** and current time and date
-  * Specify your own filename by passing it as an argument
+  * Specify your own filename by passing it as argument

 ### amultiscreenshot
 * Take **screenshot** on all connected devices
 * **Filename** includes **device model**, **system API level** and current time and date
-  * Specify your own filename by passing it as an argument
+  * Specify your own filename by passing it as argument

 ### arecord
 1. **Record screen**
 2. **End recording** using ``ctrl + c``
 3. Save screen video footage to ~/Desktop.
-  * Specify your own filename by passing it as an argument
+  * Specify your own filename by passing it as argument

 ### apaste
 ``apaste "john.doe@fakemail.com" password1 "5005 1002 3332 1112" "2/19" 5004``

-* Insert text passed as an argument into currently focused text field
+* Insert text passed as argument into currently focused text field
 * Surround argument with "" if you want to insert multi-word text into one field or use some non-alphanumeric characters
 * Every following argument will move focus into the next field
   * You can quickly fill some form etc